10 Tween Chores Your Middle Schooler Needs for Survival

 Part of helping them grow into the confident and capable young adults we know they can be is making sure they have the skills that are not only necessary to do well in school, but in life.
 Having guided one child successfully through middle school and having another one on his way, I have come up with following 10 Tween Chores Your Middle Schooler Needs to develop those important life skills for adulthood.

-10 Tween Chores – Survival Essentials
+10 Tween Chores – Life Skills Essentials

-Manage Technology
+Manage Technology Responsibly

 Your child may have been playing on the family computer or iPad for years, but often that involves far more parental involvement.
 As they get older, freedom of access to technology usually comes through cell phones.
 So, the first, and most important thing you need to ask yourself is if your child is ready for a cell phone?
 Some kids in middle school really aren’t ready yet and don’t feel pressured to give them one just because “everyone has one but me.”